Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

 \paragraph{Differentiable convex optimization.} There has been extensive work on embedding differentiable optimization problems as layers within deep learning architectures~\citep{amos2021optnet}. \cite{cvxpylayers2019} propose an approach to differentiating through disciplined convex programs, and implement their methodology in cvxpy.
 Specifically, they implement differentiable layers for disciplined convex programs in PyTorch and TensorFlow 2.0, in the package cvxpylayers.
 They convert the convex programs into conic programs, then implicitly differentiate the residual map of the homogeneous self-dual embedding associated with the conic program.
-These developments have fueled the recent advances in end-to-end approaches, and is also the tool of choice in this work.
+These developments have fueled the recent advances in end-to-end approaches, and are also the tool of choice in this work for differentiating through the inner level \gls{RO} solutions.

 \paragraph{Nonsmooth implicit differentiation.} Traditional techniques in differentiable convex optimization rely on the implicit function theorem, which requires derivatives to exist almost everywhere.
 Recently, a nonsmooth variant has been established, using conservative Jacobians, provided that a nonsmooth form of the classical invertibility condition is fulfilled~\citep{path-diff}.
 As a key ingredient, definable and locally Lipschitz continuous functions are shown to admit conservative Jacobians, which follow the chain rule, and are thus compatible with backpropagation techniques in stochastic gradient descent~\citep{Davis,path-diff}.
-These techniques can be used to obtain convergence for nonsmooth problems.
+These techniques can be used to prove convergence to stationary points for nonsmooth problems.